-Once the Federated Interoperability server is implemented, anonymous diagnosis keys will be shared.
+You should check with your employer and any other persons and organisations who you allow your self-isolation certificate to be sent to whether they transfer your personal information outside of the UK.
+As the Federated Interoperability evolves, anonymous diagnosis keys will be shared.
 This document and the privacy notice will be updated to reflect this use of the anonymous data.